GoogleCloudPlatform/cloud-debug-java/README.md

 keyword.
 For instance, the `welcome` function above can be used in an expression as `Main.Companion.welcome()`

-### Experimental Firebase Realtime Database Backend
+### Snapshot Debugger - Firebase Realtime Database Backend

-This functionality is available for release 3.0 onward of this agent.
+This functionality is available for release 3.0 onward of this agent and provides support for the Snapshot Debugger, which is being provided as a replacement for the deprecated Cloud Debugger service.

-The agent can be configured to use Firebase Realtime Database as a backend instead of the deprecated Cloud Debugger service.
+The agent can be configured to use Firebase Realtime Database as a backend instead of the Cloud Debugger service.
 If the Firebase backend is used, breakpoints can be viewed and set using the Snapshot Debugger CLI instead of the Cloud Console.